amnh/phylocaml/README.md

 library.
 After building, 'make install' will do a findlib installation.
 To generate the ocamldoc API documentation, use 'make docs'.

-To removing Phylocaml type 'make uninstall' or it can be done directly via the findlib command, 'ocamlfind remove phylocaml'.
+To remove Phylocaml type 'make uninstall' or it can be done directly via the findlib command, 'ocamlfind remove phylocaml'.

 Installation via OPAM is available by including our opam-repo.
-This can be added via, 'opam repository add AMNH git://github.com/amnh/opam-amnh.git'.
+This can be added via, 'opam repository add AMNH git://github.com/amnh/opam-amnh.git' and then installing the provided package.

 Testing Framework